-Root?s first letter to me began, “We’ve got to stop not meeting like this.?
+Root?s first letter to me began, ?We?ve got to stop not meeting like this.?
 Postmarked Nairobi, it arrived in my cubicle in New York?s Graybar Building.
 As the only USA employee for Survival Anglia Ltd., I was the point person for post production and duct tape.
-The Roots? initial prime time film was shot in the Galapagos and featured Joan fending off mocking birds at camp, riveting stuff.
-With the best of intentions, the program “host” was Prince Philip, because of his support of conservation efforts.
+The Roots? initial prime time film was shot in the Galapagos and featured Prince Philip as host narrator, because of his support of conservation efforts.
 The organization HRH supported, the World Wildlife Fund, would eventually endorse the Survival series, and Survival Anglia Ltd. would win the Queen?s Award to industry.
-But when Roots? film about the Galapagos, “Enchanted Isles” was broadcast in 1972, the top British export remained Monty Python?s Flying Circus.
+But when Roots? film about the Galapagos, ?Enchanted Isles? was broadcast in 1972, the top British export remained Monty Python?s Flying Circus.

-Alan Root had another vision for wildlife films, to focus on nature, with precious few people on-camera.
+Alan Root had another vision for wildlife films, to focus on nature, with few people on-camera.
 Exceptions were indigenous people, for example, the Karamojong of Uganda, or a Kenyan who follows a honey guide to a baobab tree, the true star of the film.
 Production qualities were high in so-called blue chip films, a genre the Roots helped establish.
 Among the dozen film teams at Survival Anglia, Alan Root was the only cinematographer ceded control of the edit and script.
 Alan also had the power to select his own music.
-Consequently, ?Thus Spake Zarathustra? pounded under the opening shot of his balloon rising, in “Balloon Safari.”
+Consequently, ?Thus Spake Zarathustra? pounded under the opening shot of his balloon rising, in ?Balloon Safari.?

-To film buffs, it was a salute to Kubrick’s, “2001: A SPACE ODYSSEY.?
+To film buffs, it was a salute to Kubrick?s, ?2001: A SPACE ODYSSEY.?
 To John Heminway, it was a home movie; the Roots featured prominently.
 To other baboons in the troop, it was an ego trip that began much better than it ended, like Alan?s balloon flight with Mrs. Onassis.
-Flying the former first lady over Naivasha, the theory of Lighter Than Air was tested when the gondola drifted too close to a massive industrial smoke stack.
+Flying the former first lady over Naivasha, the theory of Lighter Than Air was tested when his gondola drifted too close to a massive industrial smoke stack.
 The silk envelope collapsed in the warm air.
-Telling the story over dinner, Joan gently mocked, ?I fly balloons.”
-Ironically, she did, but it was Alan who came up with the notion of being the first to float one over Kilimanjaro.
-“I’m the guy who’s got the ideas,” he told me for a profile of the couple in PEOPLE.
+Telling the story over dinner, Joan gently mocked, ?I fly balloons.?

 Joan certainly understood the needs of the many orphans brought to her, and was so wise about behavior that she persuaded me to help her capture a python, later released on Crescent Island.
 The menagerie at Naivasha convinced visitors they had stepped into a Disney film.
 The 88 acre nature preserve is frequented by 200 species of birds, including African fish eagles that use towering yellow-barked acacias as a perch to survey for a meal, or build a nest.
-Snakes and tortoises were part of the bestiary, and newcomers were treated to The Egg Trick: the weekly feeding of a serpent, otherwise unique décor in Roots’ home office.
+Snakes and tortoises were part of the bestiary, and newcomers were treated to The Egg Trick: the weekly feeding of a serpent, otherwise unique d?cor in Roots? home office.
 During tea time on the verandah, a wooden box resembling a casket was opened to reveal a supply of meal worms, which one could toss to birds hovering for a hand out.
 The cook?s son, a Kenyan boy with learning disabilities, was given the job of tending the aardvark, named Million by Alan, after the song, he dead-punned, ?Aardvark A Million Miles for One of Your Smiles.?
 A pair of magnificent black and while colobus monitored human conversations from aloft; every where you looked, there was a candidate for Noah?s Ark.
-George Plimpton noted when what he thought was ?a water bed? on the far side of the living room ?got up, walked out the door, across the grass, and into the lake –a pet hippo named Sally.?
+George Plimpton noted when what he thought was ?a water bed? on the far side of the living room ?got up, walked out the door, across the grass, and into the lake ?a pet hippo named Sally.?